himesh-neo/Standalone-Node-Test-Server/README.md

 # This is simple node application to test smart devices locally.

-# Run below command to install npm pachages and dependancies.
+# Run below command to install npm packages and dependencies.
 npm install

 # Run below command to start the application for testing and follow the steps displaying on terminal.